 Typically this will be over a one-year period.
 This is a fully funded course by the NCTL.

 Please download the application form below, complete and return to the Admissions department.
 Guidance notes for the application and DBS forms are also provided.

 A degree in a relevant subject, although a non relevant degree together with appropriate experience will also be considered.
 The degree does not have to be at a specified level, but bursaries are available for those with a First or 2:1.
 The supporting qualifications needed to get onto an Early Years teacher training course will be the same as those needed for primary teacher training.
 Trainees will need a GCSE grade C in English, Maths and Science or equivalent, and will have to pass the same numeracy and literacy skills tests, there is no cost for the initial skills test, for more information go to; http://www.education.gov.uk/sta/professional

-All applicants applying to start an Early Years Initial Teacher Training course in September 2016 will be required to pass literacy and numeracy skills tests before 1st May 2016.
+All applicants applying to start an Early Years Initial Teacher Training course in September 2016 will be required to pass literacy and numeracy skills tests before the end of May 2016.
 Late applicants must pass the skills tests before applying.
 These tests are carried out to ensure you have the expertise to meet your professional responsibilities.
 The numeracy and literacy tests cover the core skills that teachers need to fulfil their wider professional role in schools, rather than the subject knowledge required for teaching.

 NCTL will pay for the first tests undertaken in numeracy and literacy.
 If candidates do not achieve the pass mark at this first attempt and wish to retake the tests there is a charge for additional tests of £19.25 per test.